Anonymitaet/gacua_preview/README.md

 ### Run After Building (Production Simulation)

-To run the application as it would be in production, where the backend serves the built frontend files:
+To run the application as it would be in production, where the backend serves the built frontend files.

-1.  **Build the project (if you have new changes):**
+1. Build the project (if you have new changes).

     ```bash
     npm run build
     ```

-2.  **Start the application:**
+2. Start the application.

     ```bash
     npm run start:gacua